JANUARY & FEBRUARY 2018: Continuing our work in Uganda and Tanzania

-Our International Team are visiting to continue important work supporting special schools in Uganda and Tanzania
+Our International Team have returned safely and excited about the progress of their work supporting special schools in Uganda and Tanzania

 BLOG from our International Team visiting Uganda and Tanzania